xxmichibxx/Batch-CIA-3DS-Decryptor-Redux/README.md

 * Copy CIA or 3DS files into the root directory containing the batch
 * Run "Batch CIA 3DS Decryptor Redux.bat"

-## Supported operating systems
+## Requirements
-* Windows XP Service Pack 3 (x64) or higher
+* Windows 7 SP1 (x64) or higher
-* Windows Server 2003 R2 (x64) or higher
+* Windows Server 2008 R2 SP1 (x64) or higher
+* Visual C++ Redistributable for Visual Studio 2015

 ## Notes
 * Already decrypted CIA files won't be converted to CCI.
 This tool is still a decrypter, not a converter.
-* TWL CIAs (Nintendo DSi) can be decrypted, but should only be installed on retail consoles.
+* TWL CIAs (DSi) can be decrypted, but should only be installed on retail consoles.
 Current 3DS emulators don't support TWL CIAs.
 Use a DSi emulator like melonDS for playing TWL titles.
 * Files with an exclamation mark cannot be decrypted.
 The decryptor will report them as invalid because it is unable to find them.

 ## Credits